KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 My job also sends out a bunch of emails telling us how much our mental health matters.
 Management laughs when I suggest we should stop obsessing over launching new features as quickly as possible.

 On April 11, [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) died from COVID-19.
-Some thoughts [here](https://twitter.com/KevinAWorkman/status/1249082837103345664).
+Some thoughts [Kevin A Workmans' status](https://twitter.com/KevinAWorkman/status/1249082837103345664).

 The parks and trails near me start getting way more crowded, and I feel a little defensive about this.
 I've been [running](/gallery/run-map/index) along these paths since last year when it was dark and raining!
 How dare these smiling families crowd me out of my own routes!
 Of course this is ridiculous.
 I keep changing my running path to get further away from people.
 Who knew that being antisocial would have fitness benefits?